Skip to content

 Background & Motivation

-2. Numerical Heterogeneity: Position \(\mu\in\mathbb{R}^3\) can span a large range, quaternions are unit-normalized, pre-activation scales range from \(-15\) to \(3\), and SH coefficients decay exponentially.
-Concatenating these into a single vector violates the identical-distribution assumption of standard modules such as BatchNorm.
+2. Numerical Heterogeneity: Positions \(\mu\in\mathbb{R}^3\) can span a large range, quaternions are unit-normalized, pre-activation scaling ranges from \(-15\) to \(3\), and SH coefficients decay exponentially.
+Squeezing these into a single vector violates the assumption of homogeneous feature distributions required by standard modules like BatchNorm.

-In downstream generative tasks, these issues manifest as geometric "jitter" during latent space interpolation, high noise sensitivity, and poor cross-domain (indoor ↔ outdoor) generalization.
-The paper's Key Insight: rather than learning the parameters themselves, learn a geometric-photometric representation with a provably unique mapping.
+In downstream generative tasks, these issues manifest as geometric "jitter" during latent space interpolation, high sensitivity to noise, and poor cross-domain (indoor \(\leftrightarrow\) outdoor) generalization.
+Key Insight: Instead of learning the parameters themselves, a geometric-photometric representation with a proven unique mapping should be learned.

 Method